 This former clay pit was used as a fish nursery until it was taken over by Butterfly Conservation.
-It is owned by the Environment Agency and permission is needed for access
+It was owned by the Environment Agency, but was formally handed over to the Lincolnshire Branch of Butterfly Conservation in December 2013.

 - Water Vole